 Why do emotions trigger asthma?

-GINA (Global initiative for asthma) lists laughter as a main asthma trigger, and the American Thoracic Society did a study which showed that half of its study group had laughter as a trigger for their asthma.
+Positive emotions can trigger asthma symptoms, too.
+GINA (Global Initiative for Asthma) lists laughter as a main asthma trigger, and a study by the American Thoracic Society revealed that half of the study group found laughter triggered their symptoms.

 Who is most at risk?

-Excitement could trigger asthma symptoms, and parents and carers often tell us they’re worried about their child around birthday parties or Christmas because in the past they’ve had asthma symptoms, and even asthma attacks, around exciting events like this.
+Parents and carers often tell us they’re worried about their child around birthdays and Christmas, because they’ve had asthma symptoms around these exciting events in the past.

-Teenagers are also going through big hormonal changes and this can influence how they feel and react.
-Sometimes this can mean they're more likely to do things such as smoking and drinking - these things also put them at risk of asthma symptoms and asthma attacks.
+They’re also going through big hormonal changes that can influence their emotions.
+This may make them more likely to do risky things such as smoking and drinking alcohol, which can trigger asthma symptoms and asthma attacks.

 How do emotions trigger asthma?

-Keeping a symptom diary is a useful way to find out if your asthma, or your child’s asthma, is being triggered by emotions and emotional reactions.
-If you notice your asthma is worse when you’re upset, angry or excited then make a note of it.
-You might start to notice a pattern.
+Keep a symptom diary to help you see what triggers your asthma, or your child’s asthma.
+If the symptoms are worse when you’re stressed, upset, angry or excited, make a note of it.
+You might start to see a pattern.

-Using a written asthma action plan can help you keep an eye on any change in asthma symptoms and tell you what to do when you notice these.
+Use a written Asthma Action Plan to keep an eye on any change in your asthma symptoms and know what to do when you notice them.

 Cut your risk

-As with all asthma triggers, your best line of defence is to make sure you’re managing your asthma well.
+As with all asthma triggers, the best way to reduce the risk of your emotions affecting your symptoms is to make sure you’re managing your asthma well.

-Experiencing emotions is part of life, so we can't avoid them, but we can be aware of them.
-If you know you're going through an emotional time be aware that it might have an effect on your asthma.
-Use a written asthma action plan to help you stay on top of your asthma - whatever’s going on in your life.
+No one can avoid emotions, but we can be aware of their effect on our asthma.
+If you’re going through a stressful or emotional time, use your written Asthma Action Plan to help you stay on top of your symptoms – whatever’s going on in your life.